shockwavemk/pace/README.md

 z-Tree licence
 ===
-PaCE is using z-Tree as part of its software.
+PaCE is able to use z-Tree as part of its software-system.
 In order to use PaCE with z-Tree Plugin you must agree to its licence (http://www.iew.uzh.ch/ztree/howtoget.php).
 The program can be licensed free of charge.
 When you report results of experiments conducted with z-Tree, the licence requires that you mention it's use in the publication and cite the article forthcoming in Experimental Economics.

 The correct citation is: